io-digital/iorg-myrights-india-mailer/README.md

 * redirect_success - same as above and is required
 * redurect_error - same as above and is required
-* phone_number - not required
+* phone_number - required if there is no email
-* email - not required
+* email - required if there is no phone_number